 Insights & Findings

-I analyzed the longitudinal data by implementing generalized linear mixed models (GLMM).
-This allowed me to take into account the relationships both within and across subjects in making a logistic regression classification of outcomes.
+I analyzed the longitudinal data by implementing generalized linear mixed models (GLMM) using the ‘glm2’ package in R. This allowed me to take into account the relationships both within and across subjects in making a logistic regression classification of outcomes.

 Respondents who were active on IG were more likely to report a positive mood change.